wp732/ssc_assignment_1/README.md

 The *.py files that exist in rekor/src at time of assignment 2 submission are the final modified files.
 The *.final.txt logs are the outputs of the *.py cleaned files.

-# SSC assignment 3 (git project best practices; secrets scanning and backout; build system config; testing and code coverage)
+# SSC assignment 3 (git project best practices; secrets scanning and back-out; build system config; testing and code coverage)

 The release entitled "v3.0.0" was the snapshot of this assignment